jwds1978/jwds1978.github.io/_posts/2017-06-20-belgian-troops-shot-a-terrorist-during-a-failed-attack-on-a-brussels-train-station.md

   and locals enjoying a hot evening, they were soon rather deserted and calm.&nbsp; Rail traffic was, for the most part, suspended.
 </p>
 <p>
-  A station employee, Nicolas Van Herrewegen, told public broadcaster RTBF that he saw a man shouting within a lower-level of the 1930s station that serves lines running under the city center.&nbsp; He then appeared to yell &quot;Allahu Akbar&quot; in Arabic and detonated something upon a luggage trolley.&nbsp;
+  A station employee, Nicolas Van Herrewegen, told public broadcaster <abbr title="Radio T&eacute;l&eacute;vision Belge de la Communaut&eacute;">RTBF</abbr>
+  that he saw a man shouting within a lower-level of the 1930s station that serves lines running under the city center.&nbsp; He then appeared to yell
-  Herrewegen indicated that people, standing within 3 meters of the aforementioned trolley, were unhurt.
+  &quot;Allahu Akbar&quot; in Arabic and detonated something upon a luggage trolley.&nbsp; Herrewegen indicated that people, standing within 3 meters of the aforementioned trolley, were unhurt.
 </p>
 <p>
   The national alert-level was maintained, at its 2<sup>nd</sup>-highest level, as the Prime Minister &#8212; Charles Michel &#8212; consulted with his security